Heat Pump with Radiant Floor vs Radiators: Which Performs Best

 Why the emitter changes efficiency

-A heat pump’s efficiency depends on the gap between the outdoor air temperature and the water temperature it has to produce.
-The lower that water temperature, the more efficient it is.
-That’s why radiant floor heating (85–95 °F water) is unbeatable, while conventional high-temperature radiators (140–170 °F) drag the COP down.
+A heat pump lives or dies on one gap: the distance between the outdoor air and the water temperature it has to produce.
+The lower that water temperature, the more efficient the whole system.
+That’s the physics behind the comfort — radiant floor sipping 85–95 °F water is unbeatable, while conventional high-temperature radiators demanding 140–170 °F force the pump to work harder and drag the COP down with them.

 Efficiency by emitter type